dashingsoft/pyarmor/README.md

   - Command `pyarmor register` without any argument return `404` error

-    It is used to query registration information, but now license server doesn't serve this web api.
+    It is used to query registration information in old Pyarmor, but now license server doesn't serve this web api.

     Instead use `pyarmor -v` to make sure it's not trial version.